yoshitianyi/devops-knowledge-portfolio/README.md

-# DevOps Knowledge Notes
+# CALMS-oriented DevOps Resource Links

-An opinionated knowledge list to build effective systems and teams with the CALMS mindset.
+An opinionated curated list to build effective **systems and teams**.

-Currently, this is just a personal memo and significant changes may be performed.
+Currently, this is just a personal note and significant changes may be performed.

 ## Old Table of Contents